Skip to main content

 Go to the Test Your Bot page and enter some test queries:

-• How can I be less anxious?
+• How can I make a bot

 5. Debug answers

-6. Delete your bot
+7. Delete your bot

 Once you've finished playing with your bot go to the Settings page and under "Danger Zone" click "Delete this bot".